barebox/barebox/Documentation/boards/ibase-mi991af.rst

     In this case restart the system by pressing the ”Reset” button or simultaneously pressing the <Ctrl>, <Alt> and <Delete> keys.
 You can also restart by turning the system Off and back On again.
   * Reset BIOS settings.
-With this step we wont to make sure BIOS has defined common state to avoid undocumented issues.
-Switch to "Save & Exit" tab, choice "Restore Defaults" and press Enter.
+With this step we want to make sure BIOS has defined common state to avoid undocumented issues.
+Switch to "Save & Exit" tab, choose "Restore Defaults" and press Enter.
 Answer "Yes" and press Enter again.
-Then choice "Save Changes and Exit" and press Enter.
+Then choose "Save Changes and Exit" and press Enter.
   * Enable UEFI support.
 Switch to "Boot" tab.
-Choice "Boot mode select" and set it to "UEFI".
+Choose "Boot mode select" and set it to "UEFI".
     Switch in the "Save & Exit" tab to "Save Changes and Exit" and press Enter.

-To make network work in barebox you will need to prepare efi binary network drivers and put them in to "network-drivers" directory.
+To make network work in barebox you will need to prepare efi binary network drivers and put them into "network-drivers" directory.

 To continue please proceed with barebox :ref:`barebox_on_uefi` documentation.